-The Company's Carbon Black Divisions manufacture and sell carbon black, a very fine black powder used as a reinforcing agent in tires (tire blacks) and industrial rubber products such as extruded profiles, hoses and molded goods (industrial rubber blacks).
+The Company's Carbon Black Divisions manufacture and sell carbon black, a very fine black powder.
+Carbon black is used as a reinforcing agent in tires (tire blacks) and industrial rubber products such as extruded profiles, hoses and molded goods (industrial rubber blacks).
 Non-rubber grades of carbon black, known as special blacks, are used to provide pigmentation, conductivity and ultraviolet protection and for other purposes in many specialty applications such as inks, plastics, cables and coatings.
 The Company believes that it is the leading manufacturer of carbon black in the world.
 It estimates that it has about one quarter of the worldwide production capacity and market share of carbon black.
-The Company competes in the manufacture of carbon black with three companies having an international presence and with at least 20 other companies in various regional markets in which it operates (see "General" on pages 3 and 4 of this Report)
+The Company competes in the manufacture of carbon black with two companies having an international presence and with at least 20 other companies in various regional markets in which it operates (see "General" on pages 4 and 5 of this Report).

 The Company's carbon black business is operated through a matrix of four regional Divisions, European, North American, Pacific Asia and South American, and three sectors, industrial rubber blacks, special blacks and tire blacks.
-Carbon black plants owned by Cabot or a subsidiary are located in Argentina, Australia, Brazil, Canada, England, France (two plants), Indonesia, Italy, Japan, The Netherlands, Spain and the United States (four plants).
-Affiliates of the Company own carbon black plants in Colombia, the Czech Republic, India, Japan (two plants), Malaysia, Mexico, The People's Republic of China and Venezuela.
-During fiscal year 1995, an affiliate of the Company closed one of its carbon black plants in Japan.
-The Company also announced plans to increase its carbon black capacity in North America and South America (see Item 2 "Properties" at page 7 of this Report, and Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" at pages 16 and 17 of this Report).
-The Company consolidated the operations of its affiliates in the Czech Republic and India effective October 1, 1995.
+Carbon black plants owned by Cabot or a subsidiary are located in Argentina, Australia, Brazil, Canada, the Czech Republic, England, France (two plants), India, Indonesia (two plants), Italy, Japan, The Netherlands, Spain and the United States (four plants).
+Affiliates of the Company own carbon black plants in Colombia, Japan (two plants), Malaysia, Mexico, The People's Republic of China and Venezuela.
+The Company consolidated the operating results of its affiliates in the Czech Republic and India effective October 1, 1995.